Juniper/libslax/INSTALL.md

 install the "xhtml1" package from MacPorts, and then build you own catalog.

+    $ port install xhtml1

-When you are done, your /etc/xml/catalog file should look like this:
+When you are done, your /etc/xml/catalog file should look like this (see doc/catalog.xml):

 ```
 <?xml version="1.0"?>